Amen0920/app-sandbox/.gemini/styleguide.md

 - Keep Japanese comments minimal and easy to understand
 - Pay attention to security, performance, and accessibility
-- Provide code reviews in Japanese
+- Provide code reviews and summaries of changes in Japanese